62°F

 His past judicial races have been marked by controversy.

-In 2018, his opponent, now-Justice of the Peace Elana Graham publicized Leavitt’s 1998 reckless driving charge that resulted in a yearlong suspension of his license.
+In 2018, his opponent, now-Justice of the Peace Elana Graham, publicized Leavitt’s 1998 reckless driving charge that resulted in a yearlong suspension of his license.

-Leavitt brought up the murder of investigative reporter Jeff German, who was killed by Robert Telles, a politician whose misconduct German had covered.
-He then said that journalists “have a responsibility to tell the whole truth” and had not done so in past coverage of him.
+In 2022, Metro investigators interviewed Leavitt about unsettling comments he made to a Las Vegas Review-Journal reporter regarding the murder of investigative reporter Jeff German.
+Leavitt said of German, who was killed by Robert Telles, a politician whose misconduct German had covered, that journalists “have a responsibility to tell the whole truth” and German had not done so in past coverage of him.

 Jessica Smith-Peterson